 Mechanics (from transcript analysis)

-- strip-draft / card drafting — players draft dog-related cards to form patterns and points.
+- drafting — draft cards to feed, train, and walk dogs.

 Video topics + discussion points